Napier (New Zealand electorate)

 Napier is a New Zealand parliamentary electorate, returning one Member of Parliament to the House of Representatives.
 It is named after the city of Napier, the main urban area within the electorate.
 The electorate was established for the 1861 election and has existed since.
-Since the 2014 general election, Napier has been held by Stuart Nash of the New Zealand Labour Party.
-Previously, it had been held by Chris Tremain of the New Zealand National Party, who stood down prior to the 2014 election.
+It has been held by Katie Nimon of the New Zealand National Party since the 2023 general election.
+It was held by Stuart Nash of the New Zealand Labour Party from the 2014 general election until 2023, when he did not stand for re-election.

 Population centres

 The electorate includes the following population centres: